casper-network/docs-archive/glossary/B.rst

 Bonding
 ^^^^^^^
-Depositing money in the `auction <A.html#auction>`_ contract and try to become a `staker <S.html#staker>`_.
+Depositing money in the `auction contract<A.html#auction-contract>`_ and try to become a `staker <S.html#staker>`_.
 The bonding request is a transaction that transfers tokens to the auction contract.
 In the next `booking block <B.html#booking-block>`_, a new set of validators is determined, with weights according to their deposits.
 This new set becomes active in the era(s) using that booking block.

 Booking block
 ^^^^^^^^^^^^^
-The first block in an era, which considers the `auction delay <A.html#auction-delay>`_.
-In other words, the last block of era N is the booking block for era N + `auction delay <A.html#auction-delay>`_ + 1, where the auction delay is the number of full eras that pass between the booking block and the era whose validator set it defines.
-The auction delay is configurable and can be several eras long.
+The booking block for an era is the block that determines the era's validator set.
+In it, the `auction contract<A.html#auction-contract>`_ selects the highest bidders to be the future era's validators.
+There is a configurable delay, the *auction_delay*, which is the number of eras between the booking block and the era to which it applies.
+The booking block is always a switch block, so the booking block for era *N + auction_delay + 1* is the last block of era *N*.